arne-schroppe/dash/README.md

 elsewhere on the internet that explain what a monad is and what they're good for.

 What else?
-Oh yeah, this is how you define comments:
+Oh yeah, this is how you write comments:
 ```
 -- this is a single-line comment